odoo/documentation/content/applications/finance/expenses.rst

 created by sending an email to an email alias.

 To do so, first, an email alias needs to be configured.
 Go to :menuselection:`Expenses app --> Configuration --> Settings`.
-Ensure :guilabel:`Incoming Emails` is checked off.
+Ensure :guilabel:`Incoming Emails` is enabled.

 .. image:: expenses/email-alias.png
    :align: center